Pandaqi/Pandaqi-Studio/pandaqi-studio/content/info/support/index.md

 {{< custom-entry-banner id="0" title="Support" class="turquoise height-large" >}}

-Being a solo game developer who focuses on a typical "unprofitable" genre (local multiplayer, family-friendly games) ... all support is more than welcome.
+**All support is welcome!** I focus on making as many good games as I can and giving them to everyone for free, even including code.
+This obviously does not generate income.

-It doesn't cost you anything to **give feedback** on my games or directly to me
+It doesn't cost you anything to **give feedback** on my games or directly to me.
+Even if you hated a game I made, it's more valuable to _let me know_ than to stay silent!

 <a href="/info/contact" class="btn">Contact & Platforms</a>

-Even if you hated a game I made, it's more valuable to _let me know_ than to stay silent!

 It's also free to **share the word**.
-My games are literally made to buy once then _share_ with your friends, family, colleagues, whatever.
+My games are literally made to print (or buy/download) once then _share_ with your friends, family, colleagues, whatever.

 {{< /custom-entry-banner >}}

 {{< custom-entry-banner id="1" title="Enjoy my projects?" class="green" thumb="projects_icon" >}}

-Of course, a fun way to support me is by **buying my work**!
-Most of it is free with the _option_ to pay.
-So it's up to you to decide how much you pay.
+The most fun way to support me is by **buying my work**!

-Or you can **give me a project** to do as a freelancer.
-Visit [my portfolio](https://rodepanda.com) to get an idea of my full body of work.
+Or you can **give me a project** to do as [a registered freelance artist in the Netherlands](https://rodepanda.com).

+Visit the [TiamoPastoor.com support page](https://tiamopastoor.com/info/support/) for the latest, most complete rundown of support options.

 {{< /custom-entry-banner >}}